tuvd08/myfamily/trunk/server/tomcat/patch/src/main/tomcat/EXO-README.txt

          "./gatein.sh run" for production
          "./gatein-dev.sh run" for development

-+) Edit the file $JBOSS_HOME/server/default/conf/gatein/configuration.properties and configure mail  if you want to enable mail notifications.
-Similarly
-To enable mail notifications, quickly you can use your own gmail account for example :
+To enable mail notifications, quickly you can use your own email account for example :

 # EMail
 gatein.email.smtp.username=*youracount@server.com*